For a "Community Stories" project created with a template and including an investment of $15,000.

 For more details, please refer to Appendix 1: Rates for calculating translation and editing costs.

-Online exhibits under the Small investment stream are created using a WordPress authoring tool, which functions like a template.
+Online projects under the Small investment stream are created using a WordPress authoring tool, which functions like a template.
 Organizations whose projects are awarded an investment are given access to the authoring tool and user guide when they sign their agreement with the Canadian Museum of History (CMH).
-The authoring tool is robust, user-friendly, and ensures a consistent look and feel for the Community Stories exhibits.
+The authoring tool is robust, user-friendly, and ensures a consistent look and feel for Community Stories projects.

-NOTE: Organizations wishing to create an online project that differs from what is available with the WordPress authoring tool are invited to consult the Medium and Large investment streams.
-These streams are intended for projects that are completed entirely by organizations, including web design and development.
+Note: Organizations wishing to create an online project that differs from what is available with the WordPress authoring tool are invited to consult the Medium and Large investment streams.
+These streams are intended for projects that are created “from scratch” by organizations, including web design and development.

-The authoring tool for online exhibits is essentially a content management tool.
+The authoring tool for online projects is essentially a content management tool.
 Content is entered into the tool which then generates the web pages.

 The texts and content items must meet certain technical and accessibility requirements.
 DMC will verify whether they meet these requirements and the content requirements and will provide feedback and guidance to the organization.

 The technical and accessibility requirements are the following:

 - File formats used for images: JPEG/JPG, PNG and GIF

 - JPG file sizes: 1000 pixels wide, 72 dpi and 2 megabytes (MB) maximum